-Develop structured, practical support materials for cities and municipalities through the collection of lessons learned and the provision of guidance and recommendations.
-This is designed to empower cities or municipalities of different sizes in the EU's Member States to undertake energy masterplanning, as an integrated part of sustainable urban development.
+Develop structured and practical support materials for cities and municipalities through the collection of lessons learned and the provision of guidance and recommendations.
+This is designed to empower cities or municipalities of different sizes in the EU Member States to undertake energy masterplanning, as an integrated part of sustainable urban development.
 These support materials will include:

-- Recommendations on various issues, such as a criteria for selecting an appropriate spatial area, thematic objectives of an integrated approach, a strategy for implementation, suggestions for an approach for the establishment of a governance system between governmental and non-governmental organisations, data sources and the role of data, targets for the energy transition, action-oriented urban transition agenda on district scale, actor activation and options for financing; - Emphasis that a structural approach must also be explored, whereby the need for a stronger contribution and involvement of cities towards national-level energy planning is promoted; - Support for the implementation of the energy transition through EU funding resources; - Awareness raising and knowledge dissemination for local authorities and relevant stakeholders.
+- Recommendations on various issues, such as the criteria for selecting an appropriate spatial area, the thematic objectives of an integrated approach, strategies for implementation, suggestions for an approach for the establishment of a governance system between governmental and non-governmental organisations, the future role of the city in relation to private sector, data sources and the role of data, targets for the energy transition, action-oriented urban transition agenda on district scale, actor activation and options for financing; - Emphasis that a structural approach must also be explored, whereby the need for a stronger contribution and involvement of cities towards national-level energy planning is promoted; - Support for the implementation of the energy transition through EU funding resources; - Awareness raising and knowledge dissemination for local authorities and relevant stakeholders.